St. Bartholomew's Episcopal Church

 Stewardship

 Our charge is to help our congregation grow into a faithful community where stewardship is a way of life rather than a season of fundraising.
-Those responsibilities include creating opportunities throughout the year to remind the congregation of what St. Bart’s means in their lives, coordination with both the Endowment and Finance Committees to help further their work, as well as conducting the annual pledge campaign.
+Responsibilities include creating opportunities throughout the year to remind the congregation of what St. Bart’s means in their lives, coordination with both the Endowment and Finance Committees to help further their work, as well as conducting the annual pledge campaign.
 We make personal phone calls to all our parishioners during our pledge campaign.
-We ask a few members to speak to the congregation about what St. Bart’s means to them.
-This year “Stewardship Minutes” were filmed and made part of four fall online services with several parishioners sharing what about St. Bart’s brings them joy.
+During our fall campaign, we ask a few members to speak to the congregation about what St. Bart’s means to them.

 John Duncan, Chairperson